 In all circumstances, the individual is unable to protect themselves from harm and neglect.
-The Care Act outlines 6 principles which apply to all sectors and settings which provide care, education, healthcare, housing and welfare benefits, social work and criminal justice systems to vulnerable adults.
+The Care Act outlines six key principles of Safeguarding Adults which apply to all sectors and settings which provide care, education, healthcare, housing and welfare benefits, social work and criminal justice systems to vulnerable adults.
 The principles form the foundation of ways professionals should engage and work with vulnerable adults.

 People being supported and encouraged to make their own decisions and informed consent.

 For example, a decision may need to be made regarding where a vulnerable individual will live.
 The individual will be fully involved in this process, asked where they wish to live and the outcome they want from the situation.
 Realistic options will be presented and explained in full so the individual can make informed decisions about what is best for them.
 This will be central to the outcome and professionals will work with the individual to achieve this.

 It is better to take action before harm occurs.